Carda01/tpcds-benchmark/README.md

 ```

 #### Step 2: Set Up Jupyter Notebook Kernel
-Create an IPython kernel in your virtual environment to use it with Jupyter.
+Create an IPython kernel in your virtual environment to use it with Jupyter, running the following:
 ```bash
 ipython kernel install --user --name=tpc_ds_kernel python -m ipykernel install --user --name=tpc_ds_kernel